University of St Andrews Moodle

 • Some PDF documents are untagged

-• Some documents don't contain marked-up headings
+• Some documents do not contain marked-up headings

 • Some documents do not have a language set